pixelhandler/vagrant-dev-env/www/README.md

 	yeoman server
 	# see http://precise64.dev:3501/
 	# stop yeoman server with control-c, `exit` (vagrant ssh); or stay in bowlingkata and use vimvim

+Now you should have /vagrant/www/app and vagrant/www/test directories this is where we will write some code in.

 Edit `index.html` file in test directory